Dannysaravia001/Dannys-PWA-text-editor/README.md

 ## Description

-This project is a Text editor called JATE (just another text editor)
+This project is a Text editor called JATE (just another text editor) that youre able to download in your webpack

 ## Table of Contents
 - [Installation](#installation)